Carbon Libraries: Modelling Impacts of Site Activities

 • Fuel purchased (or fuel consumed) within plant and equipment

+When also trying to align cost and carbon reporting, the activity modelling approach corresponds well with resources or line items which might refer to “all in” material and activity costs, more commonly associated with ‘subcontractor’ items and work packages.
 Creating activity specific carbon factors gives project teams a clearer view of where carbon is generated and where reductions are possible.
 This level of detail can highlight opportunities that remain hidden in broader assessments and can support stronger decisions during design and construction.

 Improve Project Planning with Activity Based Carbon Data